DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 <link rel="import" href="app-data.html">
 ```

-Add the `app-data` element to the markup near the `iron-localstorage` element.
+Add the `app-data` element to the markup.
 We need to supply an identifying `key` and the `data` we want is, of course, the `storedUser` object.

 ```html
 <app-data key="userData" data="{{storedUser}}"></app-data>